 Church of St Adalbert probably comes from the first half of the 12th century.
 In the 14th century the apse wall was raised by a brick part to the height of the nave, thus enabling the whole to be covered with one roof.
-In the 18th century, a wooden and wider nave and a chapel were added to the church, and in 1955 an ugly vestry was added from the south.
+Before 1606, a timber and wider nave and a chapel were added to the church, and in 1761 renovation works were carried out.
+In 1955, a brick sacristy was added to the south.

-The oldest part of the church that has survived today is the Romanesque, granite chancel with an apse, currently serving as the presbytery of a larger, early modern temple.
-In the Romanesque part, on the southern wall and the apse, semicircular, splayed Romanesque window openings have been preserved, while the north window has been pierced later.
-On the southern side there is a Romanesque portal with a stonemason’s mark on the jamb, currently covered with a brick sacristy.
+The oldest part of the church that has survived today is the Romanesque part of the building made of granite, currently serving as the chancel of a larger, early modern temple.
+Due to the extension, the western facade of the Romanesque church was pulled down.
+In the Romanesque part, on the southern wall and in the apse, semicircular, splayed, Romanesque windows (partially reconstructed in 1967) have been preserved, while the northern window is erlay modern.
+On the south side, the original portal with a stonemason’s mark on the jamb has been preserved, currently covered with a brick sacristy.
+The latter is a modern, ugly building that does not fit into the historic part of the church.
+In the apse, you can see 12th-century decorative carvings.

 Katalog Zabytków Sztuki w Polsce, Ruszczyńska T., Sławska A., t.
 V, z.
 6 pow. kaliski, Warszawa 1960.